amazon-archives/aws-app-mesh-inject/README.md

 All container ports defined in the pod spec will be passed to sidecars as application ports.
 To override, add `appmesh.k8s.aws/ports: "<ports>"` annotation to the pod spec.

+By default all egress traffic ports will be routed, except SSH.
+To override, add `appmesh.k8s.aws/egressIgnoredPorts: "<ports>"` annotation to the pod spec. ( Comma separated list of ports for which egress traffic will be ignored )

 The name of the controller that creates the pod will be used as virtual node name and pass over to the sidecar.
 For example, if a pod is created by a deployment, the virtual node name will be `<deployment name>-<namespace>`.
 To override, add `appmesh.k8s.aws/virtualNode: <virtual node name>` annotation to the pod spec.